Vvslaxman/EMR/README.md

    - CNN architecture fine-tuned for RAVDESS dataset.

 ### Emotion Fusion:
-- Implemented **Random Forest Classifier** to integrate facial and speech emotion features.
+- Employed dynamic confidence-based weighting to integrate facial and speech emotion results, ensuring higher trust in the model with greater prediction confidence.

----

 ## 📈 Results and Impact